Alfaier See (2.394 m)

 GETTING HERE / STARTING POINT

-From the car park, it is a walk of about 2½ hours through the Pinnistal via the Issenanger and Pinnisalm to the Karalm.
-Alternatively, for the Neder - Karalm route, a payable shuttle service can be used (Tel.: +43 (0)5226 2877).
-From the Karalm, winding roads lead to the Innsbruck Hut in approx. 1.5 hours.
-From there you follow the Stubaier Höhenweg and reach the Alfaier See after about 30 more minutes.
+From the car park, follow the signposts in the direction of ‘Pinnistal’ and hike in approx. 2½ hours past the Herzeben, Issenanger and Pinnisalm to the Karalm.
+Alternatively, for the Neder–Karalm route, a payable shuttle service can also be used (tel.: +43 (0)5226 2877).
+The Elferbahnen cable car can also be used as an entry point.
+From the mountain station, follow the path past the sundial directly to the Pinnisalm.
+From there, follow the forest path into the valley until you reach the Karalm.
+From the Karalm, a lazy path leads through numerous winding paths to the Innsbrucker Hut in approximately 1.5 hours.
+From there you follow the Stubai High Trail and reach the Alfaier See after about 30 more minutes.
 Back to the valley, take the same path.